Online taxi giant Uber aims to launch in Pakistan by end of 2015

 Undeterred by the failure of other online taxi-hailing ventures in Pakistan, Uber's career page advertised three top manager positions in the eastern city of Lahore this week.

-The company hopes Pakistan's launch of 3G and 4G telecommunication services last year will galvanise business.
+The company hopes Pakistan's launch of 3G and 4G telecommunication services last year will galvanism business.

 Fourteen percent of Pakistan's population of 190 million has access to the Internet and 73 percent to mobile phones, the country's telecommunications authority says.